vodquang96/django-anymail/docs/esps/sendinblue.rst

   to the SendinBlue API if the name is not set correctly.

 **Additional template limitations**
-  If you are sending using a SendinBlue template, their API doesn't allow display names in recipient or reply-to emails, and doesn't support overriding the template's from_email, subject, or body.
+  If you are sending using a SendinBlue template, their API doesn't support overriding the template's body.
 See the :ref:`templates <sendinblue-templates>` section below.

 **Single Reply-To**